The following article is an excerpt from "A Book of Bible Study"

 In addition to being incapable of coming to Christ without being drawn by the God the Father, the unregenerate man has no desire to come to Christ, because as Paul taught, all unregenerate men are hostile toward God (Romans 8:7).
 Paul also wrote: “There is no one who seeks for God… not even one” (Romans 3:10-11).
 Since no man seeks God, God must seek men and Himself bring them to faith if any are to be saved.

 When anyone has a genuine desire to come to Christ for the forgiveness of their sins and reconciliation to God the Father, they can be assured that this desire is evidence of a work of regeneration that God has already done in their life.
 They are one of God’s elect, and they have already been called to faith in Christ.
-As a result of this work that God has wrought within them, they now believe in Christ.
+As a result of this work that God has done within them, they now believe in Christ.
 Unless and until an individual is called by God to faith in Christ, they will not come to Christ; they will refuse to believe, because they are in fact not even able to believe (again, Romans 8:7).

 God’s calling of an individual is effectual, meaning that all of those who receive God’s calling to faith in Christ do indeed come to Christ, and none refuse.
 Once again, this effectual calling of God is demonstrated clearly and powerfully in the life of Saul of Tarsus, as recorded three times in the Bible (Acts 9:1-19, Acts 22:1-16, and Acts 26:9-18).